 Best live TV service for families

-In other words, if price matters the most, then narrow down your options by price first and starting with the cheapest services.
-Then look to compare channel lineups, the number of streams, device support, and cloud DVR to see which one (within the right price limit) gives you the most useful and worthwhile experience overall.
+In other words, if price matters the most, then narrow down the options by price first and starting with the cheapest services.
+Then look to compare channel lineups, the number of streams, device support, and cloud DVR limitations to see which one provides the most useful and worthwhile experience overall.

-Only once all of these factors are taken into consideration are you liking to know that you’ve chosen the right live TV streaming service before signing up.
+Only once all of these factors are taken into consideration is a consumer likely to know that they’ve actually found the right live TV streaming service for them.